 A few weeks ago, I talked about what you needed to buy if you want to get started drawing with colored pencils.
 This week, let’s take a look at a few colored pencil basics.

-If you are thinking of using a colored paper, choose a color that works well with all parts of your artwork.
-The color of the paper should ideally provide a base color or a base complementary color for the artwork.
+If you’re thinking of using a colored paper, choose a color that works well with all parts of your artwork.
+The color of the paper should ideally provide a base color for the artwork.

-For example, if you want to depict a landscape on a rainy day, a light gray paper or a light gray-green paper is ideal.
+For example, for a landscape on a rainy day, light gray or a light gray-green paper is ideal.
 Gray paper provides an excellent base for a gray sky or misty air with very little work.
-A gray-green paper provides a good base for the greens in the landscape but might be more problematic for the sky if the sky is light.
+Gray-green paper provides a good base for the greens in the landscape but might be more problematic for the sky if the sky is light.

 For this little landscape, I used light gray paper.
 All I had to do was add the colors for the sky (white and light gray) and the landscape.